 4 Policy and Procedure Statements

-Consistent with the roles and responsibilities outlined in this policy (4.3), Appalachian State University shall develop, implement, and maintain a comprehensive Information Security Plan.
-This plan will be updated on a periodic basis or as necessitated by significant changes to the University's mission, major initiatives, or opportunities.
+The University shall develop, implement, and maintain a comprehensive Information Security Program (the “Program”).
+The Program will be updated on a periodic basis or as necessitated by significant changes to the University's mission, major initiatives, or opportunities.
 The development of the plan will be guided by the following elements:

-4.1.1 ISO/IEC 27002 - Appalachian State University's Information Security Plan shall be guided and informed by the ISO/IEC 27002 standard, adopted as the common security framework baseline for campuses of the University of North Carolina (UNC) system.
+- ISO/IEC 27002 - The Program shall be guided and informed by the ISO/IEC 27002 standard, adopted as the common security framework baseline for campuses of the UNC system;

-4.1.2 Legal, Contractual, and Policy Requirements - In relation to the management and protection of information resources, Appalachian State University shall conduct all business in accord with relevant University of North Carolina policies, state laws, federal laws, and contractual requirements.
+- Legal, Contractual, and Policy Requirements - In relation to the management and protection of Information Resources, the University shall conduct all business in accord with relevant federal and state law, and UNC System policies; and

-4.1.3 Proactive Risk Management - The development of the University Information Security Plan shall be driven by the identification, assessment, communication, and cost-effective treatment of risks related to University information resources.
+- Proactive Risk Management - The Program shall be driven by the identification, assessment, communication, and cost-effective treatment of risks related to University Information Resources.

 4.2 Governance, Coordination, and Security Services

-4.2.1 Information Security Advisory Council - To ensure the Information Security Plan is aligned to the University mission, values, and operational needs, a University Information Security Advisory Council will be formed to oversee the collaborative development of the plan and associated policies, major initiatives, and campus security solutions.
+To ensure the Program is aligned with the University’s mission, values, and operational needs, the Chancellor will appoint a University Information Security Advisory Council to oversee the collaborative development of the plan and associated policies, major initiatives, and campus security solutions.

-4.2.2 Information Security Liaisons - To ensure that campus units are informed about security initiatives, practices, and requirements, university units that maintain and manage their own Information Technology will appoint Information Security Liaisons to act as central points of contact for communication and coordination with the ITS - Office of Information Security.
+To ensure that campus units are informed about security initiatives, practices, and requirements, University units that maintain and manage their own Information Technology will appoint Information Security Liaisons to act as central points of contact for communication and coordination with the ITS - Office of Information Security.

-4.2.3 ITS - Office of Information Security - The ITS Office of Information Security shall be responsible for providing information security services that help identify risks, establish protective measures, and validate conformance with relevant University Information Security policies and standards.
+The ITS Office of Information Security shall be responsible for providing Information Security services that help identify risks, establish protective measures, and validate conformance with relevant University Information Security policies and standards.